 It is not necessary to introduce it to your juniors as soon as you are eager to see them typing.
 It is still okay for them to learn hyper-speed typing at young ages, but the right stage for them to gain the finger speed and coordination is between 7-8 years old.
 If your kid is in the fourth grade, then he or she is developmentally ready to start learning typing skills.
 If you ask the experts, they will tell you that proper typing starts require one to be able to isolate fingers and arch your palms correctly.
 The phenomenal should not discourage anyone from introducing their young ones at the youngest of their ages and instead opt to wait for them to grow a little older.
 That is why these games are recommended for kindergarten use so that the children can practice where the letters are laid out for them to place fingers in the right column.

-4 Typing Games Benefits
+4 Benefits of Typing Games for Kids

 a) Kids Learn from Something They Can Relate to